Basketful of Heads: Plot

 June is shocked to find that Sal is still alive as a severed head.
 She rescues Sal's head from floating out to sea.
 Shaking away her disbelief, she interrogates Sal about his intentions.
 Sal says that he and his fellow inmates heard that Liam had stolen a large amount of money from the suicide victim that he had mentioned earlier.
 Skeptical of the story June takes Sal's head with her in a basket and leaves to find help.

 She finds Ned nearby with his pickup truck.
-Hiding Sal's head she explains her situation to Ned (hiding the fact she has decapitated Sal and his head is still alive).
+Hiding Sal's head she explains her situation to Ned (hiding the fact she has killed Sal and his head is still alive).
 Ned agrees to drive her to find help and offers her his extra raincoat.
 The pair is forced to stop to clear a fallen tree in the road.
 While June uses her axe to clear the tree, Ned is shocked to find Sal's severed and gagged head in her basket.
 At the same time June finds a bloody pair of pruning shears in Ned's raincoat and deduces that they were used to cut off Liam's finger.
 Ned attacks June with a chain and tries to kill her.
-June manages to decapitate Ned and soon discovers that Ned still lives as a head as well.
+June manages to kill Ned and soon discovers that Ned still lives as a head as well.
 Ned professes innocence and claims he was only acting in self-defense when he discovered the severed head.
 This fills June with self-doubt.

 June uses Ned's truck to drive into town with the still living heads in tow.
-Arriving at police station, June finds Hank.
+Arriving at the police station, June finds Hank.
 June tells her story to Hank while again omitting the supernatural aspects.
 While changing clothes she finds a police softball jersey with Sal's name on it.
 Hank reveals that Sal was a police officer working for his father.
 Hank traps June in a jail cell and demands she reveal the location of a tape belonging to Liam.
 After shocking June with a stun gun, Hank begins to slowly reveal information regarding the situation.
 While serving as a congressional aide, Hank learns of an FBI investigation centering on Brody Island.
 An informant codenamed L.E. has been providing information about police corruption and investigating his family.
 Hank believes that L.E. is Liam since his last name is Ellsworth.
 Hank informed his father and upon further investigation found an empty cassette case belonging to Liam labeled "Police-Evidence".